Wendy Boglioli: Life after the Olympics

 In 1997, she entered the long-term care insurance field, and served as national spokeswoman for Genworth Financial's Long Term Care Division.
 Her trademarked In the Arms of Women initiative was the first of its kind in the industry to recognize the distinctive needs of women clients.

-In 2004, she was honored as a Distinguished Alumna of Monmouth University.

-In 2007, she was inducted into Monmouth University's Sports Hall of Fame.

 In 2008, she appeared in a BBC-produced documentary (airing on PBS) titled Doping for Gold, which later was nominated for an Emmy Award in the Documentary category.
 She is featured in a 2016 documentary titled The Last Gold which shows her and her teammates in 1976 at the Montreal Olympics.

 Together with her husband of 40 years, she mainly resides in Hood River, Oregon, and has three children and three grandchildren.
 She continues her travels throughout the country giving motivational speeches to both corporations and social groups entitled "Finding the Champion Within".
 Her trademarked presentations "Physically Strong and Financially Sound" are also presented throughout the country to consumers and financial professionals.
 She also works with triathletes in the pool on a one on one basis.